 Fresh egg donation is the traditional way egg donation has been performed around the world over the last 25 years.
 The advantages of fresh egg donation include couples typically getting more eggs, higher pregnancy, higher live birth rates and higher numbers of excess embryos for cryopreservation compared to frozen egg donation.
 The disadvantages of fresh egg donation are that it typically takes 6 weeks longer than frozen egg donation and there are typically less donors available for donation.

-Coastal Fertility Specialists is one of the nation’s leading egg donation programs.
+Coastal Fertility Specialists is well recognized in the field of egg donation as we are the organizers and hosts of The Donor Egg Meeting which is an annual conference in Charleston, South Carolina where leading specialists from all over the world have been attending.
 Because of that we have the luxury of having at any one time approximately thirty fresh egg donors to choose from.
 An additional advantage of our program is the cost of a fresh split cycle (described below) is similar to that of a frozen egg cycle.

 There are a variety of cycle types for fresh egg donation:

-Single Cycles: Maximized pregnancy rates by givin all of the egg from the donor are available to you for fertilization and eventual conception.
+Single Cycles: Maximized pregnancy rates by giving all of the eggs from the donor are available to you for fertilization and eventual conception.
 This cycle maximizes the pregnancy rates and typically results in additional embryos for cryopreservation.
 About half of patients undergoing single cycles have additional embryos available for cryopreservation.